aredn/documentation/arednGettingStarted/node_admin.rst

 Remove Package
   Click in the field at the right to show a list of packages currently installed on the node.
 Select a package and click the ``Remove`` button to uninstall the selected package.
 You will only be able to remove packages that you have added to your node.
 A progress bar at the bottom of the display will show the status of the remove process.
 A status message will appear at the top of the display to indicate whether the package was removed successfully.

-Addition options will be displayed when you click **Advanced Options**.
+Additional options will be displayed when you click **Advanced Options**.

 Package URL
   This field contains the URL which your node will use to download packages.
 The default value is ``https://downloads.arednmesh.org`` which allows your Internet-connected node to retrieve packages from the AREDN® website.
-You can also set this package URL to a local network server which provides packages.
+You can also set this package URL to a local server which provides packages.

 If you are only making changes to package settings, you will click the ``Done`` button.
 You are then be returned to your node's *admin* view where you will be able to ``Commit`` or ``Revert`` your changes.
 However, if you are installing or removing a package as described in the previous sections, then the install or remove process will begin immediately and you are not required to click the *Done* button.